Tapinella atrotomentosa

-Tapinella atrotomentosa, commonly known as the velvet roll-rim or velvet-footed pax, is a species of fungus in the family Tapinellaceae.
+Tapinella atrotomentosa, commonly known as the velvet roll-rim or velvet-footed tap, is a species of fungus in the family Tapinellaceae.
 Although it has gills, it is a member of the pored mushroom order Boletales.
 August Batsch described the species in 1783.
-It has been recorded from Asia, Central America, Europe and North America.
+It has been recorded from Eurasia and North America.
 Tough and inedible, it grows on tree stumps of conifers.
 The mushroom contains several compounds that act as deterrents of feeding by insects.